Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 29 (OCR) ---

-IMEDICAID/COVERKIDS.
+IMEDICAID/COVERKIDS
 COMMUNITY CARE)
-P. ATTACHMENT TO THE
+P ATTACHMENT TO THE
-HER PROVIDER AGREEMENT
+HR PRovIDER AGREEMENT
-This is a IMedicaid/Coverkids Participation Attachment ("Attachment") to the | Provider Agreement eement’), entered into by and between [NMJ and Provider and is incorporated into the Agreement.
+This is a Medicaid/Coverkids Participation Attachment ("Attachment") to the | Provider Agreement ("Agreement"), entered into by and between MJ and Provider and is incorporated into the Agreement.
 # ARTICLE I
 DEFINITIONS